eddex/hslu-simple-mep-results/README.md

 - Install the extension from the [chrome web store ](https://chrome.google.com/webstore/detail/hslu-simple-mep-results/bkcgbpgefenaapagldnnabfakilmfihp)

-We are not 100% if Google won't remove the extension in the future, so stay tuned.
+Google might remove the extension from the store again, so stay tuned.

 **From sources**